joelnewcomer/seibels/wp-content/plugins/anti-spam/readme.txt

 * Antispam Pro a transparent anti-spam protection.
 We provide detailed statistics of all entered comments and logins.
 You can always be sure that there are no errors.
 We have developed a mobile app for you to see anti-spam statistics, wherever and whenever.
 * We regularly release updates to the anti-spam module.
 Our modules always meet new versions of CMS and we are constantly expanding supported CMS.

+New 6.6 Release of our plugin
+* Firewall (WAF)
+Antispam includes a Web Application Firewall (WAF) that identifies and blocks malicious traffic.
+It runs at the endpoint, enabling deep integration with WordPress.
+Unlike cloud alternatives it does not break encryption, cannot be bypassed and cannot leak data.
+* Malware scanner
+An integrated malware scanner blocks requests that include malicious code or content.
+Defends against brute force attacks by limiting login attempts, enforcing strong passwords and other login security measures.
+* Real-time IP Blacklist
+Real-time IP Blacklist, which blocks all requests from the most malicious IPs, protecting your site while reducing load.
+* WordPress Security Scanner
+The scanner checks core files, themes and plugins for malware, bad URLs, backdoors, SEO spam, malicious redirects and code injections.
+* Repier Files
+It also compares your files with what is in the WordPress.org repository, checking their integrity and reporting any changes to you.Repair files that have changed by overwriting them with a pristine, original version and easily delete any files that don't belong.
+* Detect Malicious Code in WordPress Themes and Plugins It also checks your site for known security vulnerabilities, abandoned and closed plugins.
+Content safety checks ensure that your files, posts and comments don't contain dangerous URLs or suspicious content.

 == Installation ==

 1. Install and activate the plugin on the Plugins page